albertz/backup_system/README.md

 Current status: Single line, updating (on console).
 E.g.: Currently indexing ...jpg.
 Or: Graphical status message, also updating itself to latest state.

+## Different types of data

+There is data on different levels, some of it mutable, some immutable, depending on the interpretation.
+I like to think about it as immutable blobs/objects like it Git, with unique ids (refs).
+However, depending on the interpretation, it is mutable, e.g. like the metadata.

+Also, it is not obvious yet where to store certain data and how to categorize them and abstract it.

+* The file content itself.
+Mutable, so a reference to it always points to the latest version?
+Or immutable, so a reference points always to the same data?
+* The current metadata of the file.
+This is like the author, creation date and also permissions (maybe just use some light version of ACL?).
+For pictures, also info like what person is in the picture, etc.
+* Persons / contacts.
+* The history of some mutable object (metadata or file or whatever).

+The metadata might also be available just as a normal file on the filesystem, e.g. like `${file}.metadata` or so.

+In some cases, it is not obvious what the smallest entity is.
+E.g., some log or list of text comment entries or so, is it a single object or a list of multiple single objects?
+Some metadata such as comments, are they metadata or are they seperate data objects, maybe with their own metadata?